 While still attending UNLV in 1987, Doug began working in the school's athletic department, where he assisted with fundraising, event management and Olympic sports.
 Doug's tenure in the athletic department coincided with the UNLV Runnin' Rebels 1990 NCAA basketball championship (clearly the greatest college basketball team of all time).

 After graduating from the University of San Diego School of Law, Doug obtained his California law license in 1994.
-He practiced with a prominent San Diego firm for several years, before heading to Washington, DC, where he served as Director of Regulatory Affairs for the U.S. Chamber of Commerce.
+He practiced with a prominent San Diego business litigation firm for several years, before heading to Washington, DC, where he served as Director of Regulatory Affairs for the U.S. Chamber of Commerce.
 During this time, Doug also served as the vice-chair of the ABA Section of Administrative Law, Regulatory Policy Committee.

 Doug has also served as a San Diego Superior Court judge pro tem and is one of the founders of his local community's Little League program, which now serves over 500 youth baseball players every year.